 - 2. Context-free grammar

 - 3. Top-down parsing

 - 4. Bottom-up parsing

+- 5. Conclusion and some practical considerations

 Goals:

 - Checking that a program is accepted by the context-free grammar - Building the parse tree - Reporting syntax errors - Two ways: - Top-down: from the start symbol to the word - Bottom-up: from the word to the start symbol